 A church website should not be designed primarily for church members.
 Your church website must be a tool to reach the community and let people know what your church is all about.

-TN church website design should throw out the “Welcome” mat
+Church website design should throw out the “Welcome” mat

 You should never assume that anyone feels invited to worship with you – tell them!
 Worship days and times should be clearly visible on your home page.
 Tell guests what to expect.
 Is nursery care available?
 Do children go to a special service during adult service?
 How should visitors dress?
 How long is the service?
 What type of music do you have?
 Is the church ADA compliant?
 Where do people with disabilities park and enter the building?

-Never assume people feel invited to worship with you.
+Never assume people feel invited to worship with you;

-You must tell them.
+you must tell them.

-Clarksville church web design must deliver the right message
+Church websites must deliver the right message

 Are you wanting people to come worship with you or just look at your new building?
 Most visitors are looking for a vibrant community that looks welcoming and is a place where they feel they will fit in.
 You can show all of that with good photos, but pictures of your building should actually be on the “Directions” page.
 If you decide to post a picture of your sanctuary during service, make sure you have a good picture when it’s full, not empty.

-Clarksville TN church website design should introduce the pastor
+Church website design should introduce the pastor

 Some pastors seem to have a false modesty in not wanting their name or picture on the home page of the church’s website.
 You must understand that the pastor is the first face of the church for most people.
 Your church web design should include a picture and brief biography of the pastor to help people feel more connected and know exactly who they are looking for when they visit.

-TN church web development should have a clear and easy invitation to make contact
+Church web development should have a clear and easy invitation to make contact

 A person who is thinking about attending your church service may have questions they want to ask before stepping through your front door.
 You should make it very clear that you welcome questions and provide a link to the pastor’s email address or the office email address and phone number.
 Direct links to staff’s email addresses is also helpful to church members.